 At the Caversham Picture Framer and Angles of Art, we pride ourselves on making simply the best Hand Crafted Frames in Reading.
 With a heritage in Hand Crafted Frames, and decades of workshop experience in making Hand Crafted Frames, we can offer you something really different and unique.

-Hand Painted frames are the pinnacle of framing with the ability to deliver a perfect, sumptuous, and luxurious accompaniment to your artwork.
-It allows us to create a frame that works in harmony with the picture and enhance the colours and composition of the art piece.
+Hand Painted frames are the pinnacle of framing with the ability to deliver a perfect and luxurious accompaniment to your artwork.
+It allows us to create a frame that works in harmony with the picture enhancing the colours and composition of the art piece.
 Alternatively for mirrors it enables you to find the perfect colour combination for your interior.

-We use bespoke mouldings uniquely made by us, which are cut specifically for the artwork.
-Gesso, a form of fine plaster, can then be applied to remove the wood grain and allow for textural variation, from smooth to impasto, to enhance the textures found within the painting.
+We use bespoke wood mouldings cut specifically for the artwork.
+Gesso, a form of fine plaster, can then be applied to remove the wood grain and allow for textural variation, from smooth to impasto, enhancing the textures found within the painting.
 We can then finish the frame with Farrow & Ball paint and gilding as desired.

 Hand stained and waxed frames enable the quality and expense of the natural materials to shine through.
 The colour can be chosen and varied to match tones found within your picture.
 The wax then seals the wood and creates a sheen so that the shapes and patterns within the wood grain can compliment those in your art work.

 We provide a range of mouldings in natural oak, ash, obeche, and beech which are hand finished by us.
 With you, we study the picture and compare alternatives, discussing the pros and cons to help you decide on the frame that is best for you and your picture.Find out more